bullioncapital/nodes/README.md

 | GOLD       | TKAU       | Testnet     | Kinesis UAT        | https://kau-testnet.kinesisgroup.io |
 | SILVER     | TKAG       | Testnet     | Kinesis KAG UAT    | https://kag-testnet.kinesisgroup.io |

 If you're reading this we assume you want to setup your own node.
-Let go through the code structure:
+Let's go through the code structure of `docker-compose` services and ports.

+## Services

+Each network has three services running **db, core and horizon**.
+Following are the docker images of these services:

+1. db      : `postgres:13` is used for storing both stellar-core and horizon data
+2. core    : `abxit/kinesis-core:v17.4.0-kinesis.2` Stellar-core forked
+3. horizon :`abxit/kinesis-horizon:v2.8.3-kinesis.2` Horizon forked

 ## Ports